TheRedBrain/player-attribute-screen/README.md

 > A "ATTRIBUTE_VALUE_" means that the attribute name and the value are displayed.
 >
 > A "CUSTOM_ATTRIBUTE_VALUE_" means that a custom string is displayed instead of the attribute name.
+>
+> If no attribute with the given identifier is found, the line is ignored.